Republicans Better Have Georgia on Their Mind

 The motion further claims that Trump cannot show that the deceptively edited video harmed him, noting that he won the 2024 election a week after the film aired and won Florida with 56.1 percent of the vote.

-On the defamation allegation, the BBC insists that Trump has not properly alleged actual malice or specific damages and that the film features opinions and commentary that is both positive and negative about the president.
+On the defamation allegation, the BBC insists that Trump has not properly alleged actual malice or specific damages and that the film features opinions and commentary that are both positive and negative about the president.

 A spokesperson for Trump’s legal team told Politico that the network “is liable to President Trump for intentionally and maliciously defaming him by distorting and manipulating his speech” and that “No amount of attempted legal maneuvers can change that fact.”